troii/Rudeltippen/README.md

 #%prod.certificate.file=conf/custom/cert.txt
 ```

 You need to restart Rudeltippen in order for the changes to take place.
 After the restart Rudeltippen listens for SSL-Connection on Port 9904.
-You will need to change your HTTP-Frontend Server settings accordingly.
+You will need to change your HTTP-Front-End Server settings accordingly.
 Edit or update your Proxy settings to connect to the new port.
 Read the documentation of your HTTP-Server on how to configure SSL Proxy support.

 Twitter
 ------------------

-Rudeltippen can automaticly post the following informations: daily top 3, results updated and new registration to a Twitter-Account.
+Rudeltippen can automatically post the following informations: daily top 3, results updated and new registration to a Twitter-Account.
 If you want to enable this feature you need a consumerkey, a consumersecret, a token and a secret.
 Open INSTLLATIONFOLDER/conf/application.conf, uncommend the following lines and paste your data:

 ```bash
 #%prod.twitter.consumerkey=